bcgov/cas-cif/realm_configuration/README.md

    3.a.
 Create a `users.json` file with the user information to create in the realm (see the users.json.example file) <br>
    3.b.
 Run `yarn run keycloak-users` <br>
    <br>
+   This script:

+   - logs in with the service account
+   - fetches the group IDs from the names that are passed in
+   - for each user in the `users.json`:
+     - attempts at fetching the keycloak user ID, and if not creates the user
+     - writes the `idir_user_guid` attribute for that user, with the IDIR UID as a value
+     - assigns that user to the groups

    Response statuses will be printed out when API calls are made.